What is HIV

 If you don’t take HIV antiretroviral treatments, your immune system can become severely damaged so that you develop serious “opportunistic infections” and diseases that make you feel very ill and can be fatal.
-A person at this stage is described as having AIDS (Acquired Immune Deficiency Syndrome).
+A person at this stage is described as having an AIDS-defining (Acquired Immune Deficiency Syndrome) illness.

 As more people are diagnosed early in their illness and take modern, effective treatments, people rarely progress to having AIDS in Australia any more.
 Even people who are diagnosed late with an opportunistic infection or AIDS-related cancer are generally expected to recover from such illnesses if they are treated effectively.